-\textbf{The ``only if" part:} The simultaneous cut-offs mechanism $\psi^{sim}$ is stable for every admissions problem only if the choice functions are path independent.
+\textbf{The ``only if" part:} The simultaneous cut-offs mechanism $\psi^{sim}$ yields a stable matching for every admissions problem only if the choice functions are path independent.
 The contrapositive is, if some choice functions are not path independent then the simultaneous cut-offs mechanism $\psi^{sim}$ is not stable, that is, there exists at least one admission problem $\gamma\in \Gamma$ for which the outcome $\psi^{sim}[\gamma]\in \mathcal{M}$ is not stable.